French

 Purchase (including ownership structure advice)

-- Contract review only: we will prepare for you a detailed report on the preliminary sale and purchase contract (compromis de vente or promesse de vente) and flag any areas of concerns, for you to then take up with the estate agent/Notaire.
+• Contract review only: We deliver a detailed report on the preliminary contract (compromis de vente or promesse de vente), highlighting any issues for you to raise with the estate agent or as part of the Notaire services in France.

 Sale (including French capital gains tax)

-French capital gains tax: As part of our sale or pre-sale services, we can also advise in connection with French capital gains tax and more particularly on the following:
+As part of our sale or pre-sale support, we can also advise on French capital gains tax, including:

-- Whether the building work you have had carried out can be offset from your gross gain and what documents will be required to achieve this
+• Assessing whether your building work costs can be offset from your gross gain, and which documents will be needed.

-NB: if you are UK resident, your French sale may trigger a UK capital gains tax liability.
-We do not advise on this and you will need to obtain separate advice in this respect, including as to whether any double taxation relief is available, where relevant.
+NB: If you are UK-resident, the sale of your French property may also trigger a UK capital gains tax liability.
+We do not advise on this and recommend seeking separate advice, including whether any double taxation relief applies.

 Divorce / Separation

-Advising on the wording of the Consent Order or Financial Remedy Order to ensure that they can be applied in France as expected
+Ensuring that the wording of any Consent Order or Financial Remedy Order will be recognised and enforceable in France.

-Instructing the relevant parties in France and oversee the transfer to completion
+• Instructing relevant professionals in France and overseeing the asset transfer through to completion.

-- Setting up an SCI and transferring ownership of a French property to an SCI
+• Establishing an SCI and transferring ownership of a property into it.

-NB: if you are UK resident, the sale by the SCI of a property or the sale of your SCI shares may trigger a UK capital gains tax liability.
-We do not advise on this and you will need to obtain separate advice in this respect, including as to whether any double taxation relief is available, where relevant
+NB: If you are UK-resident, a sale by the SCI or disposal of SCI shares may trigger a UK capital gains tax liability.
+We do not advise on this and recommend obtaining separate tax advice, including any applicable double taxation relief.

 Buy-outs between co-owners / forced sale of French property interest.

-Your options on forcing a sale, if your co-owners do not wish to buy you out and a third-party sale is not possible.
+• Forcing a sale where your co-owners refuse to buy you out and a third-party sale is not viable.

-NB: if you are UK resident, the disposal of your interest in a French property may trigger a UK capital gains tax liability.
-We do not advise on this and you will need to obtain separate advice in this respect, including as to whether any double taxation relief is available, where relevant
+NB: If you are UK-resident, disposing of your interest in a French property may result in a UK capital gains tax liability.
+We do not advise on this and recommend seeking independent tax advice, including whether double taxation relief may apply.

 EXPERT LEGAL ADVICE